tezza1971/webform-presets/README.md

-# Webform Presets
+# NDX Webform Presets

 A secure browser extension for saving and filling web forms with encrypted presets.
 Never stores passwords, works seamlessly with password managers.

+**By NDX Pty Ltd**

 ## 🎯 Overview

-Webform Presets helps you save time filling out repetitive web forms by storing your form data as reusable "presets".
+NDX Webform Presets helps you save time filling out repetitive web forms by storing your form data as reusable "presets".
 All data is encrypted locally using AES-GCM 256-bit encryption - your data never leaves your device.

 **Key Features:**
 - 🔐 Military-grade encryption (AES-GCM 256-bit)